COVID-19 pre-admission testing

 Our priority is to keep you and your baby safe.

-This is why we are now testing ALL pregnant women who need to be admitted overnight to our maternity department.
-Testing is for ALL women and their birth partner, regardless of whether you have any symptoms of COVID-19 or not.
+This is why we are testing ALL pregnant women who need to be admitted overnight to our maternity department.
+Testing is for ALL women, regardless of whether you have any symptoms of COVID-19 or not.

 How pre-admission testing works

 If you are being booked to attend for an elective admission (e.g. Induction of Labour or Caesarean Section), your midwife or consultant will arrange for you to have a pre-admission test at our Women’s Hospital at a pre-booked time.

 Please enter the main Women’s Hospital car park and follow the orange signs for the ‘Pre-booked Swabbing Station’ located in the far corner of the car park.

 Please park in one of the allocated parking bays and proceed as advised by the staff member who books your swab.
 The test for COVID-19 is a swab taken from your throat and nose (both nostrils).
 The swab looks like a long cotton bud and takes only a few minutes to perform.
 Once complete you will be asked to leave the site.

 Preparing for your admission